Wrongful Dismissal Ontario FAQ

 Common law severance is generally much more lucrative than statutory notice.

-Even if an employment contract limits common law severance by way of a termination clause, an employment lawyer at Dutton Employment Law may be able to strike out that termination clause as unenforceable.
-Call us to find out more.
+Even if an employment contract limits common law severance by way of a termination clause, an employment lawyer may be able to strike out that termination clause as unenforceable.

 Statutory severance is the minimum amount of pay that an employee must receive according to laws made by the government.

 Employees must receive 1 week of statutory severance for every year of service as per the Ontario government Employment Standards Act.
 For example, an employee who has worked for 8 years must receive 8 weeks’ statutory severance otherwise it is a wrongful dismissal in Ontario.

 It is always an Ontario wrongful dismissal if the employer provided the employee anything less than minimum statutory severance.

 Common law Severance is the amount of money an employer must pay a terminated employee according to judge-made “precedents”.